Henry Pelham (civil servant): Career

-He was appointed a Companion of the Order of the Bath (CB) in the 1921 New Year Honours and promoted to Knight Companion in the same order (KCB) in the 1933 New Year Honours.
+He was appointed a Companion of the Order of the Bath (CB) in the 1921 New Year Honours and promoted to Knight Commander in the same order (KCB) in the 1933 New Year Honours.

 Personal life

 In 1905, Pelham married Hon.
 Irene Lubbock, fifth and youngest daughter of John Lubbock, 1st Baron Avebury and Alice Augusta Laurentius Lane-Fox, daughter of Augustus Pitt Rivers.
 They had two sons and three daughters: